rooseveltframework/teddy/README.md

 Or if you're looking for a more fully-featured web framework to build web apps with using Teddy templates, then try out Teddy's companion, [Roosevelt](https://github.com/kethinov/roosevelt).

+If you're interested in using Teddy with the [gulp.js](http://gulp.js.com) build system for Node apps, check out the [gulp-teddy](https://github.com/Csombek/gulp-teddy) project.

 Using Teddy with client-side JS
 ===